dcm4che/dcm4chee-proxy/README.md

 To run dcm4chee-proxy within JBoss AS7 requires dcm4che-jboss-modules to be installed, which can be found in the dcm4che-3.x DICOM Toolkit (https://github.com/dcm4che/dcm4che).
-You need to unpack `dcm4che-jboss-modules-<version>.zip` into the JBoss AS7 folder.
+Unpack `dcm4che-jboss-modules-<version>.zip` into the JBoss AS7 folder.

+**Container Configuration**

+Create a directory `dcm4chee-proxy` inside the container configuration directory (e.g. `<jbossDir>/standalone/configuration/dcm4chee-proxy`) and copy all files from `dcm4chee-proxy-conf/src/main/config/conf/` into it.

+If planned to use Java Preferences as configuration backend, delete the file `ldap.properties` from `<jbossDir>/standalone/configuration/dcm4chee-proxy/`.

+If planned to use a LDAP configuration backend, edit the file `<jbossDir>/standalone/configuration/dcm4chee-proxy/ldap.properties` and set the connection and authentication parameters according to the LDAP server configuration.

 **Deployment**